Do you have a sleep debt?

 First off, finish arousing activities like heavy exercise, paying bills, competitive games, problem-solving, intense programs and movies about 60-90 minutes before you need to be asleep.
 That cortisol needs time to come down and to recognize that there is no need to adapt to a stressful event or environment.

-During that time, focus on doing light chores like washing dishes or folding laundry.
+During your unwinding time, focus on doing light chores like washing dishes or folding laundry.
 Or catch up on reading lighthearted magazines articles or read out of a real book without a back-light.
 Write about your day in a journal or start a gratitude journal to lighten your mind and spirit.
 Take a very slow stroll out in the night air (weather permitting of course).
 Keep it low key and relaxing.

 Turn down those lights.